 See our HEALTH AND WELLNESS POLICY

-The aim of parent education is to keep us informed of new developments in matters relating to our children and to expose us to areas that we may be unfamiliar with or matters we may like to know more about.
+The aim of parent education is to keep families informed of new developments in matters relating to our children and to expose you to areas that you may be unfamiliar with, or to discuss matters you may like to know more about.

 PARENT EDUCATION LIBRARY